-Why is My Expunged Record Still Showing Up?
+Why is My Expunged Record Still Showing Up in NJ?

 Expungement laws vary by jurisdiction, and can be very different from one nation (or state) to the next.
 Under New Jersey’s expungement laws, expunged records are isolated in a restricted file, but are not physically destroyed.
 Even though most people and organizations will be unable to gain access to this isolated file, the records are nonetheless preserved because there are a few unique situations where they must be reviewed.

 For example, it is important for judicial systems to maintain access to sealed records in case the person is criminally charged again in the future, as the expunged conviction may have significant bearing on the current case.
 Other organizations and personnel who are authorized to view sealed or expunged criminal records include police departments and members of law enforcement, correctional department personnel, and immigration personnel.

 In Volume 12 of its policy manual, U.S. Citizenship and Immigration Services, or USCIS, makes its stance on criminal record expungements clear: